ElinaJnK/pgcd_polynomes/README.md

 # PGCD of polynomes by approximation/interpolation
+## _Supervised by Professor NEIGER Vincent_

+The objective of this project is to develop and implement an efficient algorithm for computing the greatest common divisor (GCD) of two polynomials on the finite field Fp = Z/pZ.
+The implementation will be compared to the GCD implementations in the FLINT and NTL software libraries, which provide efficient computation on a finite field Fp = Z/pZ for univariate polynomials, particularly when p has a good root of unity that enables fast Fourier transform (FFT).
+Given that the GCD is used in various operations, optimizing its computation is crucial for improving efficiency.
+By analyzing the strengths and weaknesses of the variant algorithm, we aim to optimize specific parts of the existing implementation.

 ## Files and implemented functions
 - FLINT or NTL/bench/time_utils.cpp : a first look into the time taken by the algorithms implemented by NTL/FLINT